bhargavyagnik/Chatbot/README.md

 pip install wikipedia
 ```
 wikipedia.summary can be used to get an abstract summary that we are currently using.
 In future I am planning to use of whole page.

+Currently I have approached the solution using TF-IDF and an effort is going on to use Glove to make this model more better and improve accuracy of the chatbot.